 Although Palmer’s as a company do not test their finished products or ingredients on animals, they nevertheless distribute their products to mainland China, which means they pay others to test their products on animals where required by law.
 Palmer’s is not cruelty-free.

 To learn more about animal testing laws in China, click here.

 Palmer’s is not owned by a parent company that tests on animals.

-Yes, Palmer’s is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Palmer’s is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.